NatanAmorim/my-configs/vscode_config.md

 ## About

-This is for sharing the Visual Studio code (VSCODE) extensions I use.
+This is for sharing the Visual Studio code (VSCODE) configurations I like.'

 ## Extensions